rabiabhatti/tcp-server-client/README.md

 # tcp-server-client
-A simple tcp server and clinet example in JS
+A simple tcp server and client example in JS